kubos/kubos/docs/sdk-upgrading.md

         ==> default: `vagrant box update` to update.
         ...

+To manually check if your box is up to date you can run:

+        $ vagrant box outdated

 #### Beware - Updating your box will overwrite the filesystem inside the environment.
-Moving projects into shared folders prevents projects of boxes from being overwritten.
-For more information on setting up shared folders see the following **[guide](docs/sdk-installing#mount-directory)**
+Moving projects into synced folders prevents them from being overwritten since their actual location is external to the box.
+For more information on setting up synced folders see the following **[guide](docs/sdk-installing#mount-directory)**.

 To update the box run: